juanmf/RedmineIssueImporter/README.md

 RedmineIssueImporter
 ====================

+Please download and use release 1.0.0 currently master version is not tested/guaranteed to work.
 Use the Command Line and a config yml File to import CVS Sheets as Issues in Redmine. *With Custom Fields support*.
 And easily mapping your CSV different/corrupt fields values to the values accepted by Redmine (lists, boolean, date, etc..) fields